malcolm-kee/malcolm-kee/workshops/react-testing/03-testing-function/testing-function.md

 And the test is still passing!

 If you're like me, you probably will start doubting yourself if everytime goes too well.
-Let's "pincing ourselves" by breaking our code:
+Let's "pinch ourselves" by introducing bug to our code:

 ```js fileName=src/lib/camelize.js
 const hyphenPattern = /-(.)/g;